-If you're shopping for an entry-level luxury sedan with a sporty disposition, you'll undoubtedly come across the compact Lexus IS 250.
-Although modestly powered for a premium-brand sport sedan, the IS 250 offers all the other virtues of the current IS series, including precise steering, a high-quality interior and an extensive array of high-tech features along with precise steering and nimble handling.
+If you're looking for an entry-level luxury sedan with a sporty disposition, consider the compact Lexus IS 250.
+Although modestly powered for a premium-brand sport sedan, the IS 250 offered all the virtues of the Lexus badge like a high-quality interior and high-tech features along with precise steering and nimble handling.

 Used Lexus IS 250 Models

-This IS 250 could be had with either rear-wheel drive or all-wheel drive.
+This IS 250 had either rear-wheel drive or all-wheel drive.
 Its 2.5-liter V6 produced 204 hp and 185 lb-ft of torque.
 Rear-drive models could be had with a six-speed manual transmission or a six-speed automatic, while the AWD car was only available with the automatic.

-Standard equipment varied over time but typically included 17-inch alloy wheels, power front seats, leather upholstery and a premium sound system.
-Major options included xenon headlights, heated and ventilated front seats, a Mark Levinson surround-sound audio system, a navigation system and an F Sport package that includes a sport-tuned suspension and sport seats.
+Standard equipment varied over time but typically possessed 17-inch alloy wheels, power front seats, leather upholstery and a premium sound system.
+Major options included xenon headlights, heated and ventilated front seats, a Mark Levinson surround-sound audio system, a navigation system and an F Sport package that has a sport-tuned suspension and sport seats.

 In reviews, we found this Lexus IS 250 was smooth-riding and quiet but not very involving to drive due to merely adequate acceleration and lifeless steering.
 Inside, the leather-lined Lexus IS 250 felt luxurious even in standard spec.
 But taller drivers often took issue with the lack of headroom up front, while the backseat offered considerably less legroom than most competing luxury sport sedans of the same time period.

-The first generation, known as the IS 300 was sold from 2001-'05.
+The first generation, known as the IS 300 was sold from 2001 to 2005.
 This car was quicker and more involving to drive than today's IS 250, but it was even smaller than the second-generation Lexus IS.
 It wasn't particularly refined or luxurious either, as its cabin design was more reminiscent of a Toyota than a Lexus.

 If you are looking for older years, visit our used Lexus IS 250 page.